-The dental plan pays up to a maximum amount based on U&C per plan year for individual coverage and family coverage.
+The dental plan pays up to a maximum amount based on U&C per plan year for individual coverage..
 Please refer to the Schedule of Benefits in this document for the Plan's percentage of coverage.

 Dental Care expenses are paid in accordance with the Schedule of Benefits as follows: